yiisoft/yii-filesystem/README.md

     ],
 ]
 ```

-Now you can use it like this
+Now you can use it like this:

 ```php
 //controller action
 public function addImage(ImageStorageInterface $imageStorage)